-Register for FIT-ABLE Students seeking accommodations are encouraged to register with the Office of Disability Support Services (FIT-ABLE).
+Register for FIT-ABLE.
+All students with a disability, as well as pregnant students, seeking reasonable accommodations are encouraged to register with the Office of Disability Support Services (FIT-ABLE).
 For detailed information on services, registration, and documentation, please visit fitnyc.edu/fitable.
-Complete the 2018 International Student Financial Statement (ISFS) to secure an I-20 or to transfer F-1 status if you are an international student

-Admitted international students wishing to secure an I-20 (Certificate of Eligibility for Nonimmigrant (F-1) status) or to transfer their F-1 status to FIT must complete and submit the 2018 International Student Financial Statement (ISFS).
+Admitted international students wishing to secure an I-20 (Certificate of Eligibility for Nonimmigrant (F-1) status) or to transfer their F-1 status to FIT must complete and submit the 2019 International Student Financial Statement (ISFS).
 The ISFS form can be found at fitnyc.edu/iss.
 FIT will issue an I-20 within five working days if you have submitted the $150 tuition deposit, completed the ISFS, and submitted the necessary documentation.

-Schedule an appointment with an academic advisor and register for classes You will receive an email invitation from the Academic Advisement Center and the Registrar’s Office with information on setting up your spring class schedule.
-Look out for email instructions for MyPhoto You will receive an email request to send us your photo so we can have your identification card ready when you arrive on campus.
-Participate in the New Student Orientation Week January 24-26, 2018 You will be invited to a mandatory, 3-day orientation program hosted by the Department of Student Life.
+Schedule an appointment with an academic advisor and register for classes.
+You will receive an email invitation from the Academic Advisement Center and the Registrar’s Office with information on setting up your fall class schedule.
+Look out for email instructions for MyPhoto.
+You will receive an email request to send us your photo so we can have your identification card ready when you arrive on campus.
+Participate in New Student Orientation, August 19 - 25, 2019.
+You will be invited to a mandatory orientation program hosted by the Department of Student Life.
 The orientation includes numerous activities to help you make an easy transition to FIT.
 A detailed schedule of events can be found at fitnyc.edu/orientation.
-Pay your Spring 2018 bills Tuition and fees are billed to student accounts each semester in advance of the January 3, 2018 due date.
+Pay your Fall 2019 bills.
+Tuition and fees are billed to student accounts each semester in advance of the August 1, 2019, due date.
 The Bursar's Office will send you an email notification when your invoice can be viewed and you can submit payment at myfit.fitnyc.edu on the e-Bill and Payment Suite portal.
 Detailed information on costs and payment deadlines can be found at fitnyc.edu/bursar.
-New York State Residency

-New York State residents are charged a different tuition rate than our out-of-state students.
+New York State residents are charged a different tuition rate from our out-of-state students.
 Your residency status is based on the information included in your application for admission.
 To qualify as a New York State resident, you must have established legal residence by maintaining a domicile in New York State for a period of at least one year preceding the date of the start of the semester.
 A domicile is defined as "a fixed permanent home to which the student intends to return after being absent for a period of time."
 More detailed information on the definition of legal resident can be found at fitnyc.edu/bursar.

 If you are a New York State resident living outside the five boroughs of New York City, you are charged a county differential and must file an affidavit and application for a Certificate of Residence.
 Once the Bursar’s Office receives your Certificate of Residence verified by your home county administrator or treasurer’s office, your account will be adjusted to the resident tuition rate.
-In order to ensure you will be billed at the resident rate, your documentation must be submitted to the Bursar’s Office no later than February 15, 2018.
+In order to ensure you will be billed at the resident rate, your documentation must be submitted to the Bursar’s Office no later than August 31, 2019.
 Detailed information can be found at fitnyc.edu/bursar.

-Stay connected Be sure to check your FIT student email (myfit.fitnyc.edu) frequently for more important information.
+Stay connected.
+Be sure to check your FIT student email (myfit.fitnyc.edu) frequently for more important information.